Registration & SSO

 2.5.2 Concepts — Domain, Subdomain, Zone

-Every registered instance is identified by three slugs that together form a unique cluster slot:
+Every registered instance is identified by three slugs that together form a unique identifier to your replication-manager running instance:

 Field Role Example